 The following evening, I opened my textbook.
 With my membership exam imminent, I was hoping to fit in a few hours of study before my next night-shift.
 'Guillain-Barré syndrome,' the title read.
 Cynthia's image flashed into my mind.
 My stomach clenched.
 Oh god, how had I missed this?

 I quickly scanned the page - the contents of which I already knew by heart.
 The fatigue, the weakness, the diarrhoea a few weeks previously - she had Guillain-Barré syndrome.

-My heart was racing.
-I read and re-read the page, hoping to find something that didn’t fit, that would prove me wrong.
+My heart raced.
+I read and re-read the page, hoping to find something that didn't fit, that would prove me wrong.
 But all I could see was the mother of three, who might now be critically ill or worse, thanks to my utter incompetence.
 She had a potentially fatal neurological condition, and I had sent her home with advice to stay in bed and take paracetamol.

 Arriving at work, I searched frantically for the on-call consultant.
 'You're right', he confirmed, listening to the panicked words tumbling from my mouth.
 'She came back in this afternoon, she's in HDU.'